koendv/openmv-ide-raspberrypi/README.md

 # raspberry pi openmv-ide

-Building and packaging the openmv-ide on the raspberry pi.
+Building and packaging the [openmv-ide](https://github.com/openmv/openmv-ide) on the raspberry pi for *raspios-buster-arm64*

-## Install
+## Installation

+Download the binary from [releases](https://github.com/koendv/openmv-ide-raspberrypi/releases) and install:

 ```
 apt-get update